Kurrajong

 AreaSearch assessment of residential development drivers sees a low level of activity in Kurrajong, placing the area among the bottom 25% of areas assessed nationally

-AreaSearch analysis of ABS building approval numbers shows Kurrajong recorded around 8 residential properties granted approval per year.
-Over the past 5 financial years (FY-21 to FY-25), approximately 42 homes were approved, with a further 5 approved in FY-26.
+Based on AreaSearch analysis of ABS building approval numbers, Kurrajong has recorded around 8 residential properties granted approval per year.
+Over the past 5 financial years, from FY-21 to FY-25, approximately 42 homes were approved, with an additional 5 approved so far in FY-26.

-On average, 1.3 new residents per year per dwelling constructed were recorded over these years.
-This suggests supply and demand are well-balanced, maintaining stable market conditions.
-The average construction value of new properties was $787,000, indicating a focus on the premium market with high-end developments.
-Compared to Greater Sydney, Kurrajong's construction rate is 30.0% above the regional average per person over the past 5 years.
+On average, each new dwelling constructed over this period accommodated about 1.3 new residents annually.
+This suggests a balanced supply and demand dynamic, contributing to stable market conditions.
+The average construction value of new properties was $787,000, indicating developers' focus on the premium market with high-end developments.
+Compared to Greater Sydney's regional average, Kurrajong has seen elevated construction activity, at 31.0% above the average per person over the past 5 years.

-This maintains good buyer choice while supporting existing property values.
-However, building activity has slowed in recent years, reflecting the area's maturity and possible planning constraints.
-Recent construction comprises 86.0% detached dwellings and 14.0% medium to high-density housing, preserving Kurrajong's traditional low density character with a focus on family homes.
+This has maintained good buyer choice while supporting existing property values.
+However, building activity has slowed in recent years, which could reflect planning constraints or other factors.
+Recent construction in Kurrajong comprised predominantly detached dwellings (86.0%), with a smaller proportion of medium and high-density housing (14.0%).
+This maintains the area's traditional low density character, appealing to those seeking family homes and space.
 The estimated population per dwelling approval is 489 people.
-Population forecasts indicate Kurrajong will gain approximately 470 residents by 2041, according to the latest AreaSearch quarterly estimate.
-Construction pace is maintaining reasonable growth, though buyers may face increasing competition as population increases.
+Population forecasts indicate Kurrajong will gain approximately 468 residents by 2041, according to AreaSearch's latest quarterly estimate.
+Construction activity is expected to maintain a reasonable pace with projected growth, although buyers may face increasing competition as the population grows.

 Frequently Asked Questions - Development